Halotolerance: Fungal halotolerance

-Fungi from habitats with high concentration of salt are mostly halotolerant (i.e. they do not require salt for growth) and not halophilic.
-Halophilic fungi are a rare exception.
+Before the 2000s, it was commonly believed that fungi did not inhabit extremely saline environments, but research has disproved the idea by finding fungi in solar salterns.
+Fungi from habitats with high concentration of salt are mostly halotolerant, few are halophilic.
 Halotolerant fungi constitute a relatively large and constant part of hypersaline environment communities, such as those in the solar salterns.
-Well studied examples include the yeast Debaryomyces hansenii and black yeasts Aureobasidium pullulans and Hortaea werneckii.
+Well studied examples include the yeast Debaryomyces hansenii and black yeasts Aureobasidium pullulans and Hortaea werneckii which can grow in hyper saline conditions, making them model organisms to study halotolerance.
 The latter can grow in media without salt, as well as in almost saturated NaCl solutions.
 To emphasize this unusually wide adaptability, some authors describe H. werneckii as "extremely halotolerant".

+Mechanisms of halotolerance in fungi include regulating intracellular ion concentrations and accumulating osmoprotectants to maintain osmotic balance without toxicity or disrupting cellular metabolic activity.